Deportation Defense in Charlotte

 - Unlawful presence (ULP)

-- A guilty verdict in a criminal case involving moral turpitude
+- Guilty verdict in a criminal case involving moral turpitude

-Johnson & Nicholson provides effective representation at deportation hearings and will aggressively defend your rights to ensure that the final decision is in your best interest.
+Johnson & Nicholson provides effective representation in Charlotte at deportation hearings and will aggressively defend and protect a client’s rights.

 In the face of deportation or removal from the United States, immigrants may be able to leave the U.S. under voluntary departure.
 Those appearing in immigration court before an immigration judge will most likely go through several steps of the process and undergo several hearings.
 Having strong and experienced legal representation is the most significant factor in determining the outcome of an immigrant’s case.